alfaeliasws/on-courses-laravel/README.md

 * Wrestling with API doesn't returning JSON because of authentication problem

 Link: https://on-courses-heroku.herokuapp.com/ it is live, still working to update front end features with api provided and still working to make the picture be able to be uploaded to cloudinary
+Update: Upload to cloudinary is able right now

 Use these accounts for admin access
 * Username: admin6 password:123456